Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Study Design

 The dataset is provided as 79 branches in the original dataset hosted on GitHub.
 Each branch represents a specific vulnerable version of a certain repository in question, which is a data point in the dataset.
 For evaluation, we checked out each of them and manually copied them as 79 distinct folders.
 These 79 branches have 6,786,406 source lines of code in total, where the mean and median for each branch are 85,903 and 42,136, respectively.
 We scanned these 79 cases using CodeQL, resulting in a total of 3,426 alerts, where the mean and median are 43 and 16.

 \textbf{Manual Triage.} Due to the large volume of the alerts, we sampled 50 alerts from these for manual triage.
 We performed the sampling using Python's \textit{random} library with a fixed seed to ensure reproducibility.
 This sampled set represents 26 projects and covers 16 unique CodeQL rules, accounting for 37\% of the total rules observed in the original scan.
-A breakdown of the CodeQL rules observed in these samples is illustrated in Figure \ref{fig:vul4j_rule_distribution}.
+A breakdown of the CodeQL rules observed in these samples is illustrated in Figure~\ref{fig:vul4j_rule_distribution}.

 To establish ground truth labels for these alerts, we followed a two-step process.
 First, we automatically matched CodeQL alerts against the human-written patches provided in Vul4J.
 Following previous work \cite{li2023comparison}, we employed method-level matching: any alert falling within a patched method with a matching CWE type was automatically marked as a TP.
 In our sampled 50 alerts, 2 of them were automatically labeled as TP with this strategy.
 For the remaining 48 unlabeled alerts, the first author served as the annotator to manually inspect each sample.
 The annotator has 6 years of experience in the security field and programming.
 The annotation process can be described as follows: The annotator iterates through sampled alerts.
 For each alert, the annotator: (1) Browse the project associates with this alert and locate the file; (2) Study the actual CodeQL rule and description and code flow to have an understanding of what this alert is about; (3) Perform analysis including but not limited to: data flow analysis, checking for known insecure patterns, searching for issues mentioning this file, refer to other static analyzers; (4) Consult to other experts if the annotator does not have confidence in the nature of this alert after the annotator perform the above steps.
 Otherwise, continue; (5) Label it as a true vulnerability, i.e., TP, if it accurately represented its description and category; otherwise, we labeled it as an FP.
 The whole process took about 20 man-hours.
 Finally, among the 50 alerts, 31 are labeled as FPs, and 19 are labeled as TPs, yielding an initial FP identification precision of 62\%.